binomfx/UNISX-Project/UMIP-uSPAC5-perpetual.md

 |volume|  Returns the volume of the given stock ticker.|

 #### 3. Evaluate index value
-Summarize quotes o all 5 SPAC shares.<br>
+Summarize quotes of all 5 SPAC shares.<br>
 Divide result by 5 (number of shares).<br>
 Multiply result by K (correction factor).